-Mahonia trifolioata
+Mahonia trifoliolata

 Family: Berberidaceae

-Field Identification: Stiff plastic-like leaves with sharp ends; generally low growing
+Field Identification: stiff plastic-like leaves with sharp ends; generally low-growing

 Bloom Period: February-April